Candid RPC

 IC API

-Some of the best documentation for using the IC API is currently in the tests directory, especially the ic_api test example.
+Some of the best documentation for using the IC API is currently in the examples directory, especially the ic_api property tests.

 function: